synthesized-io/insight/docs/core/user_guide/imputation.rst

     df_outliers_imputed = data_imputer.impute_outliers(df, outliers_percentile=0.05, inplace=False)

-The output dataframe ``df_outliers_imputed`` will have the top 2.5% and bottom 2.5% values for each continuous column filled by the corresponding values as learned from the ``HighDimSynthesizer``.
+The output dataframe ``df_outliers_imputed`` will have the top 2.5% and bottom 2.5% values for each continuous column filled by the corresponding values as learned from the :class:`~synthesized.complex.HighDimSynthesizer`.

 .. note::
-    For each column, the ``DataImputer`` will use a percentile-based approach to detect outliers.
-If some other approach is needed, it is recommended to create a boolean mask and use ``impute_mask()`` as described below.
+    For each column, the :class:`~synthesized.complex.DataImputer` will use a percentile-based approach to detect outliers.
+If some other approach is needed, it is recommended to create a boolean mask and use :func:`~synthesized.complex.DataImputer.impute_mask` as described below.

 Imputing a Mask
 ^^^^^^^^^^^^^^^

-If the user needs to replace any other value (e.g. wrong values, anomalies...), he can do so by providing a boolean mask dataframe, with the same size and columns as the original dataframe, where all ``True`` values will be computed from the ``HighDimSynthesizer`` and ``False`` values will be returned as they are.
+If the user needs to replace any other value (e.g. wrong values, anomalies...), he can do so by providing a boolean mask dataframe, with the same size and columns as the original dataframe, where all ``True`` values will be computed from the :class:`~synthesized.complex.HighDimSynthesizer` and ``False`` values will be returned as they are.

 .. ipython:: python
     :verbatim: